Is Texas a No-Fault State?

 Uninsured/Underinsured Motorist Coverage

-In Texas, drivers should consider getting extra coverage called uninsured/underinsured motorist (UM/UIM) coverage.
+In Texas, drivers should considerย purchasing Uninsured/Underinsured Motoristย (UM/UIM) coverage.
 This is because Texas uses a fault-based system.
-This insurance helps drivers if they crash with someone who doesn’t have enough or any insurance.
+This insurance helps drivers if they are involved in a crash with someone who has insufficient or no insurance.
 UM/UIM coverage helps cover medical expenses and property damage in such scenarios.
+Contact anย attorney to make a UM claim.

 The Role of Legal Representation

-Filing lawsuits: If necessary, attorneys can represent the injured party in court to seek compensation.
+- Filing lawsuits: If necessary, attorneys can represent the injured party in court to find a defendant liable and seek compensation.

-Knowing and preparing well can greatly affect insurance claims and legal disputes.
-It’s important to stay informed about your state’s car accident laws and insurance requirements.
+Thorough knowledge and preparation can significantly impact insurance claims and legal disputes.
+Itโs important to stay informed about your stateโs car accidentย laws and insurance requirements.

 Contact our Houston Car Accident Lawyers for a Free Case Evaluation